AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <box>

-Edit appointment, using shorthand, with above example.
+Edit appointment, using shorthand, with the above example.

 > `ea i/T0123456A d/2024-05-20 from/11:00 newd/2024-02-21`